 Since then so much has changed.
 In the past year, I’ve been fortunate to work with even more incredible brands I love, grow my Instagram to 10k followers, and triple the monthly traffic coming to my website.

 Most importantly, I’ve gotten to show people that plant-based cooking can be exciting, fun, and definitely NOT boring!
 I mean- hello?!
 This Vegan Funfetti Layer Cake proves that!

-How to make a vegan vanilla cake with sprinkles
+Steps to make a vegan vanilla sprinkle cake

-If you’ve never had a funfetti sprinkle cake, it’s really just a vanilla cake filled with tons of sprinkles!
+If you’ve never had an eggless funfetti cake, it’s really just a vanilla cake filled with tons of sprinkles!
 In fact, I based this entire cake recipe off my favorite Vegan Vanilla Berry Cupcakes!

 - Almond milk (or any plant-based milk like oat, soy, rice)

 - Oil (olive oil, melted coconut oil, or avocado oil all work)